imoremu/pydatastudio/README.md

 # PyDataStudio

 PyDataStudio is a Python project developed using Pandas, designed to streamline the process of collaborative report generation.
-It follows a modular structure, organizing analyses into 'studies' conducted by specialized 'students.'
+It follows a modular structure, organizing analysis into 'studies' conducted by specialized 'students.'
 These students, powered by Pandas, are capable of analyzing input data from various sources (even other student's reports), creating a flexible and efficient environment for insightful report generation.

 ## Features